The Business Analytics Career Landscape in 2023

 While not all business analyst roles are created equal, they do share similarities.
 Here are a few skills that I have found to be successful in showcasing during business analyst interviews:

-- Confident and polished communication skills—be able to speak comfortably with engineering, marketing, customer service, and product teams
+- Confident and polished communication skills—be able to speak comfortably with engineering, IT team, Data Analysts, marketing, customer service, and product teams

 - Project management experience